-Jason Davis – Co-founder, CEO
+Jason Davis – CEO, Co-founder

-Mitch Gregory – Co-founder, Chief Creative Officer
+Mitch Gregory – Creative Director, Co-founder

-My favorite brand is Marvel.
 Whether it’s the decade-long renaissance they’ve achieved in film, or the launch of their streaming series via Netflix and Disney Plus, seeing their pantheon of incredible characters and stories unfold in these formats has been a dream come true.

 What Marvel as a brand has achieved is nothing short of remarkable.
 It’s a testament to sticking to creative marketing “first principles” and taking the audience along for the ride.

-Jonathan Payne – Co-founder, Director of Accounts
+Jonathan Payne – CXO, Co-founder